WebDevLuke/OrionJS/README.md

 ## Helpers
 OrionJS provides you with helper functions which help you achieve common tasks.
 Please refer to a helper's source code for full documentation.

+### breakpoints
+A set of breakpoint detection functions which let you measure window width.

 ### closestParent
 Recursively finds the closest parent element which has the specified class.